-Docker & Development
+Docker & Development environment#

 Two methods can be used get Ansible up and running quickly with all the requirements to leverage ansible-avd.
 A Python Virtual Environment or Docker container.

 The best way to use the development files, is to copy them to the root directory where you have your repositories cloned.
 For example, see the file/folder structure below.